I’m an urban guerrilla

 Amongst those who dedicated themselves to a political life on the far left of the Labour Party, there were three approved groups where a hero-worship of the armed revolutionary was especially indulged.
 There was Umkhonto we Sizwe, the armed wing of the ANC in South Africa; there was the Palestinian Liberation Organization, together with its offshoots and rivals; and there was the Provisional IRA.
 For their admirers, these were the folk heroes of our time, engaged in direct action against the forces of bourgeois imperialism.
-A fine cocktail was concocted, comprised in equal parts of adolescent solipsism, the anarchist doctrine of propaganda of the deed, and the Leninist doctrine of revolutionary defeatism.
+A fine cocktail was concocted, comprised in equal parts of adolescent solipsism, the anarchist principle of propaganda of the deed, and the Leninist doctrine of revolutionary defeatism.
 And for some (a shout-out to Little Johnnie McDonnell), there’s the macho hardman fantasy that prompts you to make jokes about kneecapping.

 By the 1980s, despite its embrace of CND, the Hard Left was not pacifist but partisan.
 It spoke of peace but opposed only wars waged by America, Israel and Britain – even, bizarrely, denouncing the operation to retake the Falklands Islands from a military dictatorship.
 The Soviet invasion of Afghanistan in 1979, on the other hand, attracted no such condemnation.* In 1989 Tony Benn spoke at a rally in support of the demonstrators killed in Tiananmen Square and – as though in surprise at himself – wrote in his diary: ‘It was the first time I had ever spoken in public against a communist government.’

 When, during the recent general election campaign, the Tories and their friends in Fleet Street attacked the current Labour leadership for past association with terrorists and enemies of the country, it wasn’t a smear campaign; it was an essentially truthful – if somewhat lurid – account.
 It may not have had the impact on the election result that was intended, but the facts remain.